Lake Balls – How are they retrieved?

 However, around 2.5 million make their way into Premier Lake Balls warehouse.

-As they arrive in their pallets, awaiting their next chance to play, these Lake Balls are processed in massive ball washers, that are able to accommodate 20,000 balls a time.
+As they arrive in their pallets, awaiting their next chance to play, these Lake Balls are processed in massive ball washers, that are able to accommodate 20,000 balls at a time.

 Lake Balls – The Cleaning/Grading